Successful seed germination is one of the key factors in a great garden.

 At a bare minimum, you need the following supplies for proper seed germination:

-- A work space which is protected from the weather, preferably in a sunroom or other room with lots of natural light.
+- A workspace that is protected from the weather, preferably in a sunroom or other room with lots of natural light.

 - A table or level surface on which to place the seedling trays